 An 1883 biography, Emily Brontë, by Agnes Mary Frances Robinson paints a vivid portrait of Emily’s final illness and death from tuberculosis (then called consumption).
 Their brother Branwell had died just three months earlier (two other Brontë sisters had died in childhood), and Anne would succumb to tuberculosis about six months later, leaving Charlotte as the only surviving Brontë sibling.
-She too wasn’t destined for a long life.
+Charlotte wasn’t destined for a long life, either.

-Here’s a somewhat abbreviated portion of the chapter on the death of Emily Brontë following her illness.
+Here’s an abbreviated portion of the chapter on the death of Emily Brontë following her illness.
 To read the chapter in its entirety, follow the link at the end.

 An alarming cough